gorgoniarenzo-art/barwon-listing-airbnb-2025/README.md

 ## Introduction

-This repository contains a strategic market analysis of the Barwon region (Greater Geelong & Surf Coast, Australia) for the 2024-2025 period.
-By analyzing quarterly performance data, this project identifies the "Location Drivers" that dictate pricing power, allowing hosts and investors to optimize their revenue based on geographic and property-type trends.
+This project utilizes a full-year dataset (2024-2025 period) to decode the geographic and property-type trends of the Barwon region.
+By analyzing the annual distribution of rental performance, this project decodes the 'Location Drivers' that dictate pricing power.
+The resulting insights empower hosts and investors to optimize revenue by identifying high-value geographic trends and property-type preferences.

 ## Project Overview